eclipse-sdv-blueprints/companion-application/architecture-seat-adjuster.md

     mqttResponse -.-> anotherClient
 ```

-The next step is to [develop the seat adjuster with the help of Eclipse Velocitas](./develop-seat-adjuster.md).
+The next step is to [model the Companion application architecture with Eclipse Capella](./modeling-the-companion-application.md).